castorini/pyserini/docs/experiments-deepimpact.md

 This page describes how to reproduce the DeepImpact experiments in the following paper:

 > Antonio Mallia, Omar Khattab, Nicola Tonellotto, and Torsten Suel.
-[Learning Passage Impacts for Inverted Indexes.](https://arxiv.org/abs/2104.12016) _arXiv:2104.12016_.
+[Learning Passage Impacts for Inverted Indexes.](https://dl.acm.org/doi/10.1145/3404835.3463030) _SIGIR 2021_.

 Here, we start with a version of the MS MARCO passage corpus that has already been processed with DeepImpact, i.e., gone through document expansion and term reweighting.
 Thus, no neural inference is involved.

-Note: This page is just exactly like [Anserini](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage-deepimpact.md), except you can do it from Python.
+Note that Anserini provides [a comparable reproduction guide](https://github.com/castorini/anserini/blob/master/docs/experiments-msmarco-passage-deepimpact.md) based on Java.
+Here, we can get _exactly_ the same results from Python.

 ## Data Prep

 We're going to use the repository's root directory as the working directory.